For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Plus, the loans get cancelled after a certain period of time, even if a graduate hasn't repaid the loan in full.
 The number of years before the debt is cancelled varies depending on the graduate's repayment plan.

-It's important to note that there are changes for students from England starting university in or after August 2023 that will impact their loan repayments.
-They will have a Plan 5 loan, which involves a lower repayment threshold and a longer repayment period.
+It's important to note that there have been changes for students from England who started university in or after August 2023 which has impacted their loan repayments.
+They have a Plan 5 loan, which involves a lower repayment threshold and a longer repayment period.

-According to the government, 61% of students from England who start in 2023/24 are expected to repay their loans in full under the new system, compared to 27% of students who started in 2022/23.
+According to the government, 65% of undergraduate students from England who started in 2023/24 are expected to repay their loans in full under the new system, compared to 27% of those who started in 2022/23.

 However, while we don't agree with the sky-high fees or some of the changes the government has made, uni is still more affordable than many believe.
 In most cases, the wider benefits outweigh the costs (personally and professionally).